 All eligible veterans must apply for benefits through the Veterans Administration Office (VA) and submit their Certificate of Eligibility to the Office of the University Registrar when they are admitted to the University.
 This office verifies enrollment for all V.A. benefit programs.
 If you need more information, please call a Veterans Certification Official in the Office of the University Registrar at 215.204.7358 or 215.204.5490.

 The VA has implemented a new way to file for your benefits.
 To apply for your VA benefits click on this link.

-New Veterans Benefit Declaration Page - All Temple Active-Duty Servicemembers, Veterans, their spouses and dependent children will have a veterans benefit declaration tab on their TUPortal account once you submit your Certificate of Eligibility Letter to Temple Veterans Certifying Official.
+New Veterans Benefit Declaration Page - All Temple Active-Duty Servicemembers, Veterans, their spouses and dependent children will have a veterans benefit declaration tab on their TUPortal account.
+Make sure your upload your Certificate of Eligibility Letter (COE) or Benefits Award letter from the VA to your TUPortal account by clicking on Student Tools Tab, select the Veterans Declaration link within the section labeled "Registration".
 Please note that you must click this tab each semester to get your VA benefits processed.
 For more information click on the attached Veterans Benefit Declaration Page Info Sheet.
 Veteran%20Benefit%20Declaration%20(2)

 What is the Yellow Ribbon Program?